wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_databrickssql.md

 - You have a [GX Cloud account](https://greatexpectations.io/cloud) with [Admin or Editor permissions](/cloud/users/manage_users.md#roles-and-responsibilities).

-- You have a Databricks SQL catalog, schema, and table.
+- You have a Databricks SQL catalog, schema, and table or view.

 - Optional.
 To improve data security, GX recommends creating a separate Databricks SQL [service principal](https://docs.databricks.com/en/admin/users-groups/service-principals.html#manage-service-principals-in-your-account) for your GX Cloud connection.